 - increased sales,

 Adding UX to the design and development process can help you avoid mistakes such as unrealistic project goals, inaccurate project estimation, and poor communication between customers, developers, and users.
 Part of the user-centered design approach is involving users and stakeholders in each phase of the project lifecycle, guiding the product development.

 How to design with the user in mind

 Whether you’re designing physical or digital solutions, such as mobile applications, the human-centred design process consists of several phases.

 This is your discovery journey.
 The first step is to understand who you’re designing for and why.
 Identify the people who will use your product, what they will use it for, how and where.
 You need to be observing the end user, learning, and open to creative possibilities.

 Monitor the existing touch points, identify patterns of behaviour, and watch for the moments users struggle.
 This is where your market opportunity lies.

 Then start brainstorming ideas.
 Keep your focus on the needs and desires of the people you’re designing for.
-Focus on ways to optimising the existing processes by saving user’s time, using fewer resources and improving quality.
+Focus on ways to optimise the existing processes by saving users' time, using fewer resources and improving quality.
 One problem, one app, is a useful rule of thumb that applies to more than mobile applications.